Lunarantic/SysAdministration/README.md

-# CS615-SysAdmin
+# SysAdministration

+Points and Codes from :
-Notes and Codes used in learning System Administration course at Stevens Institute of Technology
+System Administration course at Stevens Institute of Technology Internet
+Being a Script-Kiddie